ixofoundation/docs/Emerging Platform/Welcome.md

 ### Getting Started

-This documentation will guide you through the platform's architecture, tools, and best practices for building impactful solutions.
-Whether you're managing clean cooking projects, optimizing device networks, or exploring innovative ways to incentivize sustainable practices, Emerging offers the resources and support you need to succeed.
+This documentation will guide you through the platform's architecture, tools, and best practices for building impactful and highly scalable solutions.
+Whether you're managing clean cooking projects, optimizing device networks, or exploring innovative ways to incentivize sustainable practices, Emerging offers the software capabilities and support you need to succeed at an Internet-scale.

 ### Imagine what You can Build